jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 <figcaption>Figure 6.
 I see you, fungi man.</figcaption>

 'Pokemon Go' is an "augmented reality" game you can play from your cellphone.
 The 'augmented' and 'reality' part of the game being that the game requires you to 'physically' move towards objectives located on a map.
 You are forced to interact with your environment.

 'Ingress', a game of the same nature but probably less well known when compared to the Pokemon franchise, was one of the pioneers [(but not the first)](https://en.wikipedia.org/wiki/List_of_geolocation-based_video_games) to explore the concept of location-based games.

 <img src="./pokego.jpg" alt="Favicon">
 <figcaption>Figure 7.
 Pokemon Go User Interface - Player, pokemons, pokestops and a park can be seen, among the different buildings and roads that make up this virtual map.</figcaption>

 For both of these games, the objectives or locations on a map are not points arbitrarily placed.
 They are called "points of interest" (POI's) and there is a [list of criteria](https://niantic.helpshift.com/hc/en/21-wayfarer/faq/2770-eligibility-criteria/) for what is considered a POI and what is not.

 Players submit proposals for new POI's, and the community votes and curates the proposals.

-This database of POI's build by the community is hosted on the platform called 'Niantic Wayfarer' (in which the submission and voting process occur) and is owned by 'Niantic Labs', a company owned by 'Google', and producer of both 'Pokemon Go' and 'Ingress'.
+This database of POI's build by the community is hosted on the platform called 'Niantic Wayfarer' (in which the submission and voting process occur) and is owned by 'Niantic Labs', a company previously owned by 'Google', and producer of both 'Pokemon Go' and 'Ingress'.

 Anything of cultural or artistic value falls under the category of "POI", graffiti included.

 <img src="./poi_examples.png" alt="Favicon">
 <figcaption>Figure 8.
 Small selection of POIs from Niantic Wayfarer.
 A graffiti, a water fountain, a building, a neighboors association, a kids park, a park, and a esculpture.</figcaption>

 There is a lot that can be said (and discussed) about, on, and around the urban art (graffiti, street art, etc) that is used on these augmented reality games.

 What can these graffiti tell us about the community, the city, and how they build their (virtual) space?

 Would the authors of these POI's with graffiti in them be ok with their creations being made as public and as accessible as possible?

 Who really own these? the artist who made it, the player who submitted it, the community that approved it, or the companies that 'gatekeep' the data?

 I do not have any answers, only more questions.
 But I also have 8,000 POI's coordinates from Barcelona (and counting), which I plan to use to explore some of these questions.

 <img src="./plot_map1.png" alt="Favicon">
 <figcaption>Figure 9.
 Distribution of POI's across Barcelona from the game 'Ingress'.</figcaption>